-Crabtree Junior School achieved a grading of outstanding at its last Ofsted inspection (May 2009).
-In November 2018, the school's Hertfordshire Improvement Partner, who visits termly, confirmed that in his opinion the standards have been maintained as outstanding.
+Both schools achieved a grading of outstanding at their last Ofsted inspection (May 2009).
+The schools continuously aspire to a high level of provision and their own self-evaluations grade the schools as outstanding in all areas.
+Termly visits by an external educational consultant judge the schools as maintaining this outstanding grading.
+The Infant school's Hertfordshire Improvement Partner ("HIP") (report March 2018) commented that the continued judgement of outstanding is based on 'A relentless drive by leaders and governors to improve still further outcomes for the children.
+Leaders are self-analytical and want to do even better.
+Governors too play a key role in ensuring leaders are challenged, but also supported, in their drive for better outcomes.'
+The Junior school's HIP in November 2018 confirmed that in his opinion the standards had been maintained as outstanding.
 'Throughout each year group and across the curriculum, including English and mathematics, pupils make substantial progress, developing excellent knowledge and understanding considering their different starting points.'
-Influenced by the new Ofsted framework, the most recent Hertfordshire Improvement Partner visit, in October 2019, followed the model of a deep dive into a single curriculum area.
-The report acknowledged many strengths in the area and the progress made.
-The academic achievements in recent years have ensured the school has placed in the top 250 state schools nationally for the last 3 years in the Sunday Times Parent Power Best Schools Guide.
+Influenced by the new Ofsted framework, the HIP visit in October 2019 to both schools followed the model of a deep dive into a single curriculum area and the report acknowledged many strengths in the area and the progress made.
+The academic achievements at Key Stage 2 in recent years have ensured the Junior school has placed in the top 250 state schools nationally for the last 3 years in the Sunday Times Parent Power Best Schools Guide.
 School leaders are focused on ensuring the school delivers a curriculum offer for all pupils that meets the needs of our community and prepares our pupils for the next stage in their education journey.
-The school also engages with other advisory colleagues to assess and review areas such as Safeguarding and SEND.

-STRATEGIC REPORT
+Self evaluation and benchmarking against other schools, outcomes for pupils remain strong.

-Achievement and performance

-Key financial performance indicators
+STRATEGIC REPORT Achievement and performance Key performance indicators

-Crabtree Infants' School